 The Ashtadhatu idol of Goddess Katyayani was placed after the performance of Sanatan Dharm rites by spiritual scholars or pandits from Varanasi, Bengal, etc. Along with the goddess Katyayani,(Shakt sampradaya) other idols set up are, Lord Shiva (Shaiv sampradaya), Lord Laxmi Naarayan (Vaishnav sampradaya), Lord Ganesh (Ganpataya sampradaya), Lord Surya (Surya Sampradaya).
 Along with these 5 main deities, Jagatdhatri Devi is also worshipped here.

-- Krishna Janmastami is a huge festival and embarks the birth of Lord Krishna.
-During this day, people keep fast (Not eating food) and celebrate the birth of lord Krishna on Mid night.
+- Krishna Janmashtami is a huge festival that embarks on the birth of Lord Krishna.
+During this day, people keep fast (Not eating food) and celebrate the birth of lord Krishna at midnight.

-- Holi – a five day festival in which people play with colors is being celebrated from the time of Lord Krishna.
+- Holi – a five-day festival in which people play with colors has been celebrated from the time of Lord Krishna.

-- Katyayani Vrat, Navratri or Durga Puja , Diwali are other famous festivals celebrated at the Uma Shakti Peeth.
+- Katyayani Vrat, Navratri Durga Puja, and Diwali are other famous festivals celebrated at the Uma Shakti Peeth.

 - Basant Panchami is another festival that is celebrated by the people with great devotion and is dedicated to Shri Chaitanya Mahaprabhu.

 |07:00 AM to 12 Noon||05:30 PM to 08:00 PM|